Tools

 Interactive mode loading feedback

-The interactive-mode top bar shows only the static title — loading is surfaced closer to the user's point of action instead: - Clicking a kai-ui action button: the clicked button shows an inline circular spinner in place of its label until the response arrives; other buttons become disabled. - First load (no assistant response yet): a centered waiting row is shown. - Typed-and-sent input: the trailing send icon swaps to a stop icon in the input, as in standard chat.
+The interactive-mode top bar shows only the static title — loading is surfaced closer to the user's point of action instead: - Clicking a kai-ui action button: the clicked button keeps its label and pulses (scale/alpha animation) until the response arrives; other buttons in the same message become disabled. - First load (no assistant response yet): a centered waiting row is shown. - Typed-and-sent input: the trailing send icon swaps to a stop icon in the input, as in standard chat.

 Common behavior